Three escapees who spent a week on the lam really got the goat of police, who finally succeeded in rounding them up on Friday.

 Thankfully, it never came to that.
 On Friday afternoon, Archambeault and other officers responded to the area of North Sherman Street and Poplar Lane, where the goats were running across the road.

-Three or four officers, along with three neighbors and an employee of Ellis Wildlife Control, managed
+Three or four officers, along with three neighbors and an employee of Ellis Wildlife Control, managed to herd the wayward goats onto a nearby front porch, Archambeault said.

 Got 'em: "Then we lassoed them," he said, and put them into the back of a neighbor woman's Subaru Forester.